ariga/atlas/doc/md/guides/mysql/descending-indexes.md

 Observe that MySQL has used the index we created in order to resolve the query this time.

-Additionally, you can also check whether a descending index is being used in a query or not by checking `(reverse)` along the name of the index, while running the `EXPLAIN` command with `FORMAT=TREE` option.
+Additionally, you can check whether a descending index is being used in a query or not by checking `(reverse)` along the name of the index, while running the `EXPLAIN` command with `FORMAT=TREE` option.
 Here is an example:

 ```sql